- Ph.D., Administrative Sciences, Yale University, 1976

 - M.A.E.
 Applied Economics, University of Michigan, 2000

 - B.S.
 Accounting, Northern Illinois University, 1993

-Dr. Reiter has eight years of experience conducting rural health services and policy research.
+Dr. Reiter has nine years of experience conducting rural health services and policy research.
 She has served as lead investigator on multiple projects funded by the Federal Office of Rural Health Policy on topics including the occupational mix adjustment to the Medicare hospital wage index, swing beds, and the rural effects of health reform.